mattbeicke/swen-project/docs/DesignDoc.md

 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._
 --->
 This project aims to enable organizations to have their most important needs satisfied via crowdsourcing.
-Our main goal is for managers to be able to outline requirements, which any user can donate for.
+It will allow organization managers to create a list of things that they do need and allow non-managers to contribute to them by adding them to a 'basket' then checking out that basket.
+Additionally, the project contains security measures such as encrpyted passwords, security questions (for forgot password), and API Keys.
+There is also the permission granted to managers to ban/unban a non manager in the event something requires it.
+The project also displays statistics on who has contributed the most and what proportion of needs are unfulfilled.
 ### Glossary and Acronyms

 | Term | Definition |